 - Identify gaps and barriers in the entrepreneurial ecosystem and leverage private and philanthropic dollars to address them.
 By using data, interviews, and surveys with business support organizations and business owners, cities can help business owners from low-income communities and communities of color succeed, and identify where regulatory barriers are unnecessarily hindering their growth.[iii]

-- Expand access to affordable capital for entrepreneurs of color and women to fill gaps in traditional capital markets. [iv]
+- Expand access to affordable capital for entrepreneurs of color and women to fill gaps in traditional markets: Chicago’s Neighborhood Opportunity Fund provides a model for directing funds from downtown development projects towards entrepreneurs and community-driven projects in disinvested commercial corridors. [iv]

 - Leverage the local jurisdiction’s procurement and service contracts to support the local economy and grow small businesses owned by people of color, that provide living-wage jobs. [v] See the Inclusive Procurement section for examples.